rea-and/vector-infinity/README.md

 4. **Test it**: In a conversation with your Custom GPT, ask questions that would benefit from your data.
 ChatGPT will automatically call the API endpoints when needed.

 Example prompts:
-- "What emails did I receive about project X?"
+- "What emails did I receive about project X?" (uses semantic search)
+- "Find emails related to my vacation plans" (uses semantic search - finds by meaning)
 - "Show me my upcoming calendar events"
 - "What are my recent TODO items?"
 - "What's my sleep data from last week?"